franela/pocketci/README.md

 We could also specify a `OnGithubPush` and handle the `filter` like we did in `OnGithubPullRequest`.
 Or simply do `OnGithub` and handle each event ourselves.
 A less abstracted alternative would entail parsing the `eventTrigger` yourself (either by using the `pocketci` module or doing it by hand).
 It is JSON file with the data contained [here](pocketci/server.go#L21).
 It will contain some metadata added by `pocketci` and the payload sent by the VCS.
 This is available to cover the more edgy use cases.

-**But what I want to run multiple dagger calls for a given event?**
+**But what if I want to run multiple dagger calls for a given event trigger?**

 In that case, you can specify your function trigger as a suffix and any name you like as a prefix.
 For example, if you want to run both `Lint` and `Test` on every pull request but on separate function calls you can define two functions for the same trigger and pocketci will call both in parallel:
 ```go